 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures exceeded appropriations by \$4,903.
-The over expenditures were not considered material by management and no budget amendment was deemed necessary.
-The over expenditure was funded by available fund balance.
+The general fund budget for the fiscal year ended September 30, 2020 was amended to increase revenues by \$29,428, increase appropriations by \$159,743, and increase use of carryforward surplus by \$130,315.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2020.